MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 To learn more about OpenTelemetry concepts, see the [OpenTelemetry overview](opentelemetry-overview.md) or [OpenTelemetry FAQ](opentelemetry-help-support-feedback.md).

-You might use the following ways to filter out telemetry before it leaves your application.

 ## Filter telemetry using instrumentation libraries

 > [!NOTE]